BKinya/Android-FAQ/README.md

 How do I get started?
 Why?
 What to write about?
 How to structure my articles

 ### Mentorship and Communities
 Mentorship is a learning relationship between an experienced person and someone who **wants to grow**.
-With a healthy mentoring relationship, both parties gain, not just the mentee[Growing as a Mobile Engineer](https://www.mobileatscale.com/growing.html).
+With a healthy mentoring relationship, both parties gain, not just the mentee. ~[Growing as a Mobile Engineer](https://www.mobileatscale.com/growing.html).

 Mentees.
 Do not ask, "Will you be my mentor?".
 If you ask the answer is probably no. So shift your thinking from "If I get a mentor, I'll excel" to "If I excel, I will get a mentor".
-Mentorship relationships start with a mutual connection -- and mentors often select protégés based on their performance and potential.
-[Lean In For Graduates](https://www.amazon.com/Lean-Graduates-Chapters-Including-Negotiate/dp/0385353677)
+Mentorship relationships start with a mutual connection -- and mentors often select protégés based on their performance and potential. ~[Lean In For Graduates](https://www.amazon.com/Lean-Graduates-Chapters-Including-Negotiate/dp/0385353677)

 Start working on something.
 Start learning,  working on that project, writing that article etc. You'll find many people willing to guide you along the way.